AlexanderKud/Kang-1/README.md

 This software demonstrates various ways to solve the ECDLP using Kangaroos.
 The required number of operations is approximately K * sqrt(range), where K is a coefficient that depends on the method used.
-This software demonstrates four methods:
+This software demonstrates five methods:

 1 - Classic.
 The simplest method.
 There are two groups of kangaroos: tame and wild.
 As soon as a collision between any tame and wild kangaroos happens, the ECDLP is solved.